 As prescribed by Statute, all teachers at The Leadership School shall be members of the Public School and Education Employee Retirement Systems of Missouri (PSRS/PEERS) and subject to its requirements.
 The Board shall expend for teacher retirement and compensation for instructional staff an amount that reflects the requirements as outlined in Missouri State Statute and Department of Elementary and Secondary Education regulation

-Federal Fiscal Compliance Model Policy[required]
+Federal Fiscal Compliance Policy

-RESOLUTION

-WHEREAS, on September 27, 2022 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and

-WHEREAS, in accordance with the Board’s bylaws, a quorum was present during the meeting held on September 27, 2022; and

-WHEREAS, on September 27, 2022, the Board voted to adopt the policy titled “Federal Fiscal Compliance Model Policy” a copy of which is attached hereto and incorporated herein by reference.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF The Leadership School that the policy “Federal Fiscal Compliance Model Policy” is hereby adopted as a Board policy of The Leadership School).

-THIS RESOLUTION IS HEREBY ADOPTED THIS 27th DAY OF September, 2022.

-Mr. Lennel Hunter

-Board Chair

-The governing body (“Board”) of The Leadership School adopts the following policy which shall be effective on the date that the policy is adopted by the Board.
+The Board of The Leadership School adopts the following policy which shall be effective on the date that the policy is adopted by the Board.

 SECTION 1.
 Fiscal Requirements under Title I, Title II, and Title IV of ESSA